TrellixVulnTeam/swahilipython_SCMU/Doc/library/doctest.rst

 *verbose*.

 There is also a command line shortcut for running :func:`testfile`.
-You can instruct the Python interpreter to run the doctest module directly from the standard library and pass the file name(s) on the command line::
+You can instruct the Python interpreter to run the doctest module directly kutoka the standard library and pass the file name(s) on the command line::

    python -m doctest -v example.txt